Vinayakj009/NodeClientTester/Readme.md

 2. RAMP_UP_TIME : The amount of time in ms that you want each ramp of calls to run for.
 3. RAMP_START_CALLS: The number at which the ramp should start.
 This allows to skip entries you are already sure of.
 4. RAMP_UP_CALLS: The number by which the ramp should be incremented.
-4. RUN_SERIAL: Whether to run the calls in parallel or serial.
+5. RUN_SERIAL: Whether to run the calls in parallel or serial.
+6. API_RESPONSE_DELAY: This is server side only config, and adds a delay in ms to the response of each API call.

 ## License